ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/amp_email_best_practices.md

 - The `src` attribute of [`amp-list`](../../../documentation/components/reference/amp-list.md?format=email), [`action-xhr`](../../../documentation/components/reference/amp-form.md?format=email#action-xhr) of [`amp-form`](../../../documentation/components/reference/amp-form.md?format=email), the `src` for [`amp-img`](../../../documentation/examples/documentation/amp-img.html?format=email), or the href attribute of an `<a>` tag cannot be mutated by [`amp-bind`](../../../documentation/examples/documentation/amp-bind.html?format=email).
 - Your messages should include a static HTML version in the event that a user is taken to the HTML version of the message, or if that user forwards the message.
 - The AMP for Email format imposes a [byte limit on the size of the email](../learn/amp-email-format/?format=email#required-markup).
 Prevent your email from falling back to static email due to exceeding the size limit by
-  - Triming your email and removing unnecessary content
+  - Trimming your email and removing unnecessary content
   - Minimizing the number of hyperlinks in your email, whose URLs could be rewritten into very long URLs by ESPs and analytics platforms
   - Eliminating unncessary use of HTML constructs such as multiple nested `div`s that can be collapsed into one `div`
   - Minimizing whitespace characters in the [`on` attribute for events and actions](https://github.com/ampproject/amphtml/blob/main/docs/spec/amp-email-actions-and-events.md) and [`amp-bind` binding expressions](https://amp.dev/documentation/components/amp-bind/#expressions)